floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgindex.md

 * sg\_roles\_mapping.yml - map backend roles, hosts and users to roles.
 * sg\_internal\_users.yml - stores users,and hashed passwords in the internal user database.
 * sg\_action\_groups.yml - define named permission groups.
-* sg\_tenants.yml - defines tenants for configuring Kibana access
+* sg\_tenants.yml - defines tenants for configuring Dashboards/Kibana access

 Configuration settings are applied by pushing the content of one or more configuration files to the Search Guard secured cluster by using the `sgadmin` tool.
 For details, refer to the chapter sgadmin.